polettix/ETOOBUSY/_posts/2020-01-09-kubectl-taint.md

 key=value:effect
 ```

-The `key` is like the name of the disease on the node.
+The *key* is like the name of the disease on the node.
 It can be further
-specialized with a `value`, to allow for finer selection granularity,
+specialized with a *value*, to allow for finer selection granularity,
-although setting a `value` is optional (i.e. you can leave it empty).
+although setting it is optional (i.e. you can leave it empty).

-The `effect` is what consequence the *taint* has.
-You can set *taints* to
+The *effect* is what consequence the *taint* has.
+You can set the following
-inhibit two kind of behaviours:
+effects:

-- prevent scheduling of new Pods, with *taint effect* `NoSchedule`
+- `NoSchedule`: prevent scheduling of new Pods;
-- avoid as much as possible scheduling of new Pods, with *taint effect*
+- `PreferNoSchedule`: avoid as much as possible scheduling of new Pods (this
-  `PreferNoSchedule`
+  is a *soft* alternative of the previous effect);
-- prevent execution of Pods, with *taint effect* `NoExecute`.
+- `NoExecute`: prevent execution of Pods.

-So the main goal of setting a *taint* is to prevent either scheduling or
+So the main goal of setting a *taint* is to affect either scheduling or
 execution, nothing more.

 For example, setting the following *taint* on a node: